-1.1 Paragraph 5 of Schedule 1A to the Local Government Finance Act 1992, as amended by Schedule 4 of the Local Government Act 2012, requires the council to review its localised Council Tax Support (CTS) scheme and whether to revise its scheme or to replace it with another scheme for each financial year.
-Following review of the scheme for 2025/26 financial year a consultation was carried out and a revised scheme is now recommended to Cabinet and Full Council.
+- 1.1 This report contains the recommendation of the Cabinet from its meeting held on 20th January 2025 in relation to the Council Tax Support (CTS) scheme for 2025/26.
+The Cabinet agreed to recommend approval of the scheme appended at Appendix A. It was also agreed that if Council approves the new CTS scheme for 2025/26, there should be an increased CTS Hardship Fund and that a new CTS Hardship Fund Policy will be developed and brought back to Cabinet for approval in March 2025.
+The Corporate Improvement Scrutiny Committee would be involved in the work to develop this policy prior to it being considered by Cabinet. - 1.2 Paragraph 5 of Schedule 1A to the Local Government Finance Act 1992, as amended by Schedule 4 of the Local Government Act 2012, requires the council to review its localised CTS scheme and whether to revise its scheme or to replace it with another scheme for each financial year.
+Following review of the scheme for 2025/26 financial year a consultation was carried out and a revised scheme is now recommended by Cabinet to Full Council.